 My personal favorite for a last minute gift is a dishtowel.
 Blank towels can be purchased and embroidered with a personal design.
 Or one can be personalized with a turn tube/burrito hem and 1/4 yd. of novelty fabric that reflects and interest of the recipient.

 I love making recipe towels, like this one featuring orange marmalade.
 It is made with a turn tube hem.
-I pick up homemade jars of jams all summer in anticipation of making these gifts.
+I pick up jars of homemade jams all summer in anticipation of making these gifts.
 Of course, I only buy goodies for which I have recipes.
 Embroidery Library has a nice variety of berry jams, as well as root beer floats, and others.
 This year they have added blackberry preserves, orange marmalade, blueberry jam, peach and more.

-A towel like this with an dded print hem would be received by our friends with an olive grove if only I could find olive fabric.
+A towel like this with an added print hem would be received by our friends with an olive grove if only I could find olive fabric.
 But that has proven to be hard to find so that one may require embroidery.

-WAHAWAY COOKIE BAG/TOWEL
+WASHAWAY COOKIE BAG/TOWEL

 Another of my all-time favorite last minute gifts is the washaway gift bag towel.
 You begin with a towel and add a little embroidery–or not.
 Continue reading